-We lease office space and certain equipment under operating leases that expire between 2023 and 2031.
+We lease office space under operating leases that expire between 2024 and 2031.
 The terms of the leases provide for rental payments on a graduated scale, options to renew the leases (one to five years), landlord incentives or allowances, and periods of free rent.
-In March 2020, we entered into a lease for office space in South Jordan, Utah, that became our new company headquarters during the second quarter of 2021.
-This new lease for office space replaced our prior headquarters in Salt Lake City, Utah, the lease for which expired December 31, 2020.
-This new lease requires total lease payments of \$31.7 million with a non-cancelable lease term of 11 years, excluding renewal options.

-Lease payments began on January 1, 2021, however, we took initial possession of the first 64,910 square feet of the new headquarters in June 2020 to begin leasehold improvements, which resulted in a right-of-use asset and corresponding operating lease liability of \$13.0 million, and commencement of operating lease expense.
-We took possession of an additional 53,297 square feet of the new headquarters lease in August 2020, which resulted in an additional right-of-use asset and corresponding lease liability of \$10.8 million.
-According to the terms of our lease agreement, our leased square footage will expand which is anticipated to result in \$0.3 million of additional required future lease payments per year.
+During the year ended December 31, 2020 we took initial possession of the first 118,207 square feet of our new headquarters in South Jordan, Utah to begin leasehold improvements, which resulted in an initial right-of-use asset and corresponding operating lease liability of \$23.8 million, and commencement of operating lease expense.
+During the year ended December 31, 2023 the leased square footage of our corporate headquarters expanded and we took possession of an additional 9,830 rentable square feet of office space, which resulted in an additional right-of-use asset and corresponding lease liability of \$1.5 million.
 We have the right to sublease all, or a portion, of this leased office space provided that certain terms and conditions are met.

-During the year ended December 31, 2021, we subleased multiple portions of floors of our corporate headquarters to various sublessees and during the year ended December 31, 2021 we subleased an entire floor of our corporate headquarters.
+We subleased portions of our corporate headquarters to various sublessees with subleases commencing at various dates between 2021 and 2023.
+As of December 31, 2023, 54,399 rentable square feet of our corporate headquarters was subleased.
 We classified each sublease as an operating lease.
-The initial subleases have terms ranging from eighteen to thirty-eight months.
-We performed a recoverability test of the relevant asset groups, comprised of operating lease right-of-use and other related assets, and determined that the carrying value of these asset groups were not fully recoverable.
-As a result, we measured and recognized total impairment charges of \$3.8 million and \$1.8 million during the years ended December 31, 2022 and 2021, respectively, representing the amount by which the carrying value exceeded the estimated fair value of these asset groups.
+The initial subleases have terms ranging from eighteen months to 8.5 years.
+As indicators of impairment arise, we have performed recoverability tests of the relevant asset groups, comprised of operating lease right-of-use and other related assets, and in some instances have determined that the carrying value of these asset groups were not fully recoverable.
+As a result, we measured and recognized total impairment charges of \$4.1 million, \$3.8 million, and \$1.8 million during the years ended December 31, 2023, 2022, and 2021, respectively, representing the amount by which the carrying value exceeded the estimated fair value of these asset groups.
 The impairment charges were recorded as part of general and administrative expense in our consolidated statements of operations.
-During the year ended December 31, 2022, \$2.6 million of the impairment charge was allocated to the ROU assets and the remaining \$1.2 million was allocated to leasehold improvements, while during the year ended December 31, 2021, \$1.3 million of the impairment charge was allocated to the ROU asset and the remaining \$0.5 million was allocated to leasehold improvements and furniture and fixtures.
+During the year ended December 31, 2023, \$2.9 million of the impairment charge was allocated to the ROU assets and the remaining \$1.2 million was allocated to leasehold improvements, while during the year ended December 31, 2022, \$2.6 million of the impairment charge was allocated to the ROU asset and the remaining \$1.2 million of the impairment charge was allocated to the ROU asset and furniture and fixtures.

-Our operating lease expense for the years ended December 31, 2022, 2021, and 2020, was \$2.6 million, \$3.6 million, and \$4.3 million, respectively.
-In addition to those amounts, lease expense attributable to short-term leases with terms of 12 months or less for the years ended December 31, 2022, 2021, and 2020, was \$0.1 million, \$0.1 million, and \$0.2 million, respectively.
+Our operating lease expense for the years ended December 31, 2023, 2022, and 2021, was \$3.1 million, \$2.6 million, and \$3.6 million, respectively.
+In addition to those amounts, lease expense attributable to short-term leases with terms of 12 months or less for the years ended December 31, 2023, 2022, and 2021, was \$0.1 million, \$0.1 million, and \$0.1 million, respectively.

-Maturities of lease liabilities under operating leases at December 31, 2022 are as follows (in thousands):
+Maturities of lease liabilities under operating leases at December 31, 2023 are as follows (in thousands):

 Year ending December 31:

-Teal chang December 51.

-2023 \$ 3,434

-2024 3,072
+2024 \$ 3,359

-2025 2,931
+2025 3,313

-2026 2,881
+2026 3,265

-2027 2,881
+2027 3,269

+2028 3,272

-Thereafter 11,283
+Thereafter 9,126

-Total lease payments 26,482
+Total lease payments 25,604

-Less: Imputed interest (5,031)
+Less: Imputed interest (4,570)

-Total lease liability \$ 21,451
+Total lease liability \$ 21,034

-Supplemental balance sheet information related to leases as of December 31, 2022 and 2021 is as follows (in thousands other than weighted average amounts):
+Supplemental balance sheet information related to leases as of December 31, 2023 and 2022 is as follows (in thousands other than weighted average amounts):